2017 Westminster attack: Perpetrator

 The attacker was identified by the Metropolitan Police as Khalid Masood, a 52-year-old Black Briton.
 He was born Adrian Russell Elms to a single mother but used his stepfather's surname, Ajao, interchangeably with Elms from the age of two.
 He changed his name to Khalid Masood after converting to Islam.
 Police said he also used several other aliases, including Khalid Choudry.

 Masood was born in Kent, and brought up in Rye, East Sussex, and later attended secondary school in Tunbridge Wells in Kent.
 Latterly, he lived in the West Midlands.
 He dropped out of school at 16 and by 18 was described as a heavy cocaine user.
 He was sentenced to two years in prison in 2000 for grievous bodily harm during a knife attack in a public house in Northiam in Sussex.
 In 2003, he was sentenced to six months in prison for possession of an offensive weapon following another knife attack in Eastbourne in Sussex.
 He also had convictions for public order offences going back to 1983.
 He converted to Islam while in prison although police found no evidence to suggest he became radicalised there.
 He changed his name to Khalid Masood in 2005.

-Masood taught English in Saudi Arabia from November 2005 to November 2006, and again from April 2008 to April 2009, after which he worked at a college teaching English as a foreign language in Luton, England.
+Masood taught English in Saudi Arabia from November 2005 to November 2006, and again from April 2008 to April 2009, after which he worked at a college teaching English as a foreign language in Luton.
 In early March 2015, he made a brief trip to Saudi Arabia on an Umrah visa, normally issued to those making a pilgrimage to Mecca.

 In 2010, Masood was described as a "peripheral figure" in a MI5 investigation of a group of Islamists later convicted of plotting to bomb a Territorial Army base in Luton.
 Following a risk assessment, MI5 decided he did not pose a threat.
 The Metropolitan Police said he was not the subject of any current investigations and there was no prior intelligence about his intent to mount a terrorist attack.
 He had not been convicted of any terrorism offences.

 Farasat Latif, director of the language school in Luton where Masood taught between 2010 and 2012, told The Guardian that when Masood lived in Luton he was apolitical and not aligned with the younger and predominantly Asian local radical Islamist group Al-Muhajiroun.
 Although aware of violence in Masood's past, Latif had only seen him become angry once, when Masood learnt of plans for a march by the English Defence League through Luton.
 Between 2012 and 2016, Masood appeared in MI5 investigations as a contact of individuals linked to Al-Muhajiroun.

 Masood carried out reconnaissance of Westminster Bridge in person and online three days before the attack, He spent the night before the attack at the Preston Park Hotel in Brighton, Sussex and was described as "laughing and joking" by the manager there.
 He had taken anabolic steroids in the days and hours before the attack.

 Masood, at 52, was atypical in that most jihadi terrorists are under 35.